rugbyprof/4443-Internet-Programming/Assignments/05-Meme_Generator/README.md

 *** Meme Route***

-Write a route in `meme-api.py` to create a meme.
+Update the `meme/new` route in `meme-api.py` to create a meme.
 Your route will receive posted data similar to the following:

 ```json
 {